 - Students should leave doors open.
 (Faculty may close doors as they confirm the complete evacuation of each space.)

 - Go directly to the dormitory designated gathering place for roll call and instructions.

 - Upon authorization from fire marshal or designee, students may return to the dormitory.

-Faculty members (and students) have the obligation to remove—and the right to request removal of—any decoration, furnishing or other possession that appears to compromise the health or safety of anyone.
-This can include furniture in rooms or corridors that blocks sight-lines or is arranged in such a way that it hinders direct and rapid egress.
+Faculty members (and fellow students) have the obligation to remove—and the right to request removal—any decoration, furnishing or other possession that appears to compromise the health or safety of anyone.
+This can include furniture in rooms or corridors that blocks sightlines or is arranged in such a way that it hinders direct and rapid egress.
 Each student may have:

-- One bulletin board no larger than 2 feet by 3 feet.
+- One bulletin board no larger than 2 feet x 3 feet.